jayzahnd/DataMiners_demo_scripts/README.md

 * PixelClass.cs *(Used when scanning the level BMP image)*

-* CameraReferenceSingleton.cs *(Tells where to find the camera prefabs, i.e. pullthem from “Assets/Resources” )*
+* CameraReferenceSingleton.cs *(Tells where to find the camera prefabs, i.e. pull them from “Assets/Resources” )*

 * UI_ButtonPackAssociator *(Provides player units with a reference to their respective action buttons)*